jameskleeh/angular-confirm/README.md

 See [demo](http://schlogen.github.io/angular-confirm)

 ## Install
-This module requires the Angular-UI-Bootstrap [$modal service](http://angular-ui.github.io/bootstrap/#/modal) and styles from [Bootstrap](https://getbootstrap.com/) 3.x.
+This module requires the Angular-UI-Bootstrap [$modal service](http://angular-ui.github.io/bootstrap/#/modal).
+The default template uses styles from [Bootstrap](https://getbootstrap.com/) 3.x.

 Note: to use ui-bootstrap < 0.14.x you must keep on the 1.1.x release track for this module.